UndyingSoul/Hello-World/README.md

+# Welcome
+This repository is aimed to provide beginners with a starting point in their programming career.
+This project was inspired by [this GitHub repository](https://github.com/leachim6/hello-world).
+I thought that this would be a fun project to start, and my initial intentions were to do one language/day, but it's more sporatic than anything.
+Anyway, I hope you enjoy your stay, if there is anything I can do for you, feel free to sene me a message!
-### This repository currently contains "Hello World" programs in the following languages:
+ ## This repository currently contains "Hello World" programs in the following conputer languages:
 * [1C Enterprise](%23/1C-Enterprise)
 * [Actionscript](A/ActionScript.actionscript)
 * [Batch](B/Batch.bat)